jordankaiser/portfolio/README.md

 $ npm run generate
 ```

+## ScrollMagic setup.

+When attemping to import the library as normal I got an error, `window not defined`.
+The issue was we needed this JS library to run before instatiating the root of the Vue application.
+See [The Plugins Directory](https://nuxtjs.org/guide/plugins#vue-plugins).
+The key thing is is when importing a libary via the plugin object in nuxt.config.js we're laoding the plugin before mounting the app, thus the plugin now know what `window` is.

+I got this setup while looking at libraries to solve this issue.
+This person describes how to get ScrollMagic and GSAP working without any libaries.
+[How to avoid this plugin in Nuxt 2.0+](https://github.com/pirony/ks-vue-scrollmagic/issues/13).

+Things I want to look at adjusting.

+- Adjust `gsap-scrollmagic.js` so we're not using TweenMax and TimelineMax.
+The ScrollMagic library says it support to so should be possible.
+- Look at seperating out GSAP and ScrollMagic into seperate plugin imports.

 ## Code Editor setup.

 The link at the end is generally how to set things up.
-Thing to pay attention to.
+Things to pay attention to.

 Make sure you're pulling in the necessary npm packages.